TahvoDev/AXSlimeHaptics/README.md

-# AXSlime
+# AXSlimeHaptics

-A bridge to make AXIS trackers work with SlimeVR.
+A bridge to make AXIS trackers work with SlimeVR and provide haptic functionality via OSC (for games like VRCHAT).

 ## Credit